AP ROAD TRIP: An immigrant’s struggles to survive in Vegas | Federal News Network

 It wasn’t supposed to be like this in America.

-“I came here to conquer the United States, to say ‘This is the place where I want to be, where I’ll build my empire,’” says Norma Flores, a Mexican immigrant who spent two decades working at the Fiesta before COVID-19 descended and she lost her job.
+“I came here to conquer the United States, to say ‘This is the place where I want to be, where I’ll build my empire,’” says Norma Flores, a Mexican immigrant who spent two decades working as a waitress at the Fiesta before COVID-19 descended and she lost her job.

 Right now, her empire is a concrete block house crowded with six grandchildren, most of them doing school online.
 She dreads when she overhears a teacher asking what students had for their lunches and snacks.
 She rarely has enough food for both.